nsx31/java-notes/Collection.md

 4. **Queue :** It is a child interface of `Collection` interface.
 It is used when we want to store the data before processing it.
 5. **Map :** When we want to store collection object in key value pair in that case we use map interface.

-## Comparable interface :
+## 3.2 Comparable interface :
 When we want the default sorting order i.e sorting order that collection framework offers then use this interface.

-## Comparator interface :
+## 3.3 Comparator interface :
 But if want to create our own sorting order then use this inteface.

-## Cursors :
+## 3.4 Cursors :
-Suppose we want to extract an object from the collection in that case we need cursors.
-There are 3 cursors in java :
+If we want to extract objects from a collection but objects extraction is done at one object at a time then we should go for cursors.
+There are three type of cursors available in java :
-1. Enumeration interface
+1. `Enumeration` interface
-2. Iterator interface
+2. `Iterator` interface
-3. ListIterator interface
+3. `ListIterator` interface

-## Utility Classes :
+## 3.5 Utility Classes :
 There are two utility classes in collection framework :
 1. Collections
 2. Arrays